What's My Oriental Rug Worth? Here we have the "big seven" essential elements in determining what your oriental rug is worth.

 PocketMod: The Free Recyclable Personal Organizer - StumbleUpon.
 Organizing & Organizing.
 “In democratic countries, knowledge of how to combine is the mother of all other forms of knowledge; on its progress depends that of all the others” –Alexis de Tocqueville Welcome to Marshall Ganz’s Web module on organizing.

 The term was coined in 1967 by Edward de Bono.
-As taught by de Bono, lateral thinking deliberately distances itself from standard perceptions of creativity as either "vertical" logic (the classic method for problem solving: working out the solution step-by-step from the given data) or "horizontal" imagination (having a thousand ideas but being unconcerned with the detailed implementation of them).
+According to de Bono, lateral thinking deliberately distances itself from standard perceptions of creativity as either "vertical" logic (the classic method for problem solving: working out the solution step-by-step from the given data) or "horizontal" imagination (having many ideas but being unconcerned with the detailed implementation of them).
 Methods Critical thinking is primarily concerned with judging the true value of statements and seeking errors.
 Pareto Analysis - Decision-Making Skills Training from MindTools.
 Using the 80:20 Rule to Prioritize Avoid the "law of diminishing returns.

 " © iStockphoto/tom_fewster Imagine that you've just stepped into a new role as head of department.
 Unsurprisingly, you've inherited a whole host of problems that need your attention.
 Ideally, you want to focus your attention on fixing the most important problems.
 Pareto Analysis is a simple technique for prioritizing possible changes by identifying the problems that will be resolved by making these changes.
 Pareto Analysis uses the Pareto Principle – also known as the "80/20 Rule" – which is the idea that 20 percent of causes generate 80 percent of results.